Jitendra-Dash/Basic-of-Neural-Network/README.md

 it consist a function :<img src="https://latex.codecogs.com/gif.latex?f&space;=&space;(W^TX&space;&plus;b)" title="f = (W^TX +b)" />
 Here W's are the weight associated with the data X's .
 In biological neuron whenevr we learn something the dendrite get some weight in order to store the information like that the NN neuron also have some weight (wieght change over time : we will learn this in backpropagation) , b is a bias.

-3. output : After solving the math it produced some result.
+3.. output : After solving the math it produced some result.

-#### <font color = 'red'> This is not many to one what i mean is we might have sveral input as well as output. which we will see in future. </font>
+###### <font color = 'red'> note : This is not many to one what i mean is we might have sveral input as well as output. which we will see in future. </font>